 Here are some details of the video that you may have missed!

-In some scenes you see posters of naked girls, which are currently blacked out.
+In some scenes you see posters of girls without clothes, which are currently blacked out.
 Metallica needed a bit of cheer, as they had been forced into recording studios for months!
 One of the posters is even attached to Kirk Hammett’s microphone stand.

 You can also see Kirk Hammett eating ice cream and throwing a little on the camera with a spoon.

-The scenes were shot on various occasions, so musicians wear different clothes.
+Musicians wear different clothes, because the scenes concern different moments.
 What is striking is one of James Hetfield’s shirts with the inscription “Nosferatu”.

 Spectacular is the basket that the bass player Jason Curtis Newsted makes by pulling the ball behind him, while running with the bass strap over his shoulder.

 You can see a flag of “The Culpeper Minute Men” with the slogan “Liberty or Death – Don’t Tred on Me” with a coiled snake.
 What were Culpeper Minute Men?
-They were a military group from 1775 in Virginia, trained to be ready … in a minute!
+They were a military group from 1775 in Virginia, expert in being ready… in a minute!

 Towards the end of the video we also see the original sheet where the musicians were writing the song in pen.